Building a Website in Six Steps

 Step 4: Plan Your Website

 Before you begin to put together your website in cyberspace, it needs to be put together on paper.
 Don’t worry, I’m not suggesting that you draw and design your website (I couldn’t do that).
-I’m simply encouraging you to plan your website.
+I’m simply encouraging you to plan out your website.
 How many pages do you want?
-What pages will have a link in the menu, and what pages will be included in a drop-down menu?
-Regardless of your niche, 4 pages every site should have is a Home, About Me, Blog, and Contact page.
+What pages will have a link in the primary menu and what pages will be included in a drop-down menu?
+Regardless of your niche, 4 pages every site should have are:

 Having a rough idea of how you want your site to look goes a long way to getting your site created in a timely manner.
 It’s also important that you have your copy for these pages.
-What good is a site if all you have is a design but no information?
+What good is a site if all you have is pretty pictures but no information?

 Step 5: Install or Sign Up for Your Web Platform

-WordPress.org makes it easy to install their website program on your computer.
-One-click installation is offered.
+WordPress.org makes it easy to install their website program on your computer; Bluehost actually offers one-click installation.
 You can then log into the content management system and look around to see how to set up pages, edit and upload content and more.
-There are many options with WordPress.
+The ease of adding pages and content on Wordpress often depends on the theme you choose.

 If you chose Squarespace, you can choose from their themes and change the color, content, and fonts to make it your own.
 I had Wordpress for a while but found myself constantly changing the theme whenever I ran across a new one that I fell in love with.
 So, I went with Squarespace because my choices were a bit more limited, and I was more likely to stick with the theme I chose.